chuycho/elchuychoAIO/README.md

 # Ready Not Updated

 # Upcoming

-# Soon
+- velkoz
+- jarvan
+- jax
 - katarina
 - sylas
-- Kindred
-- Alistar
-- kai' sa
-- nidalee
+- kindred

+# Changelog (Only Lastest Update)
-- viktor
+- Smite activator
+- Fix some press button for thos how like to toggle pressed button on utilities
-- Nami
+- Added Rengar